caos30/srr_timer/README.md

  - added the number of version at the 'settings' dialog, which it's stored at /version.txt file by developers
  - refactoring of the database layer
  - fixed an error when title of task contain a latin character
+ - finished the development of the feature to MERGE 2 tasks and its times

 More details at: https://github.com/caos30/srr_timer/commits/master